 For better or worse, Peter Lynch is the "buy what you know" guru.

-Even though he's said he didn't mean that exactly, "buy what you know" is an incomplete guide to beating the market.
-It suggests that some of your best investing ideas will come by snapping up shares of companies behind your favorite products or by trolling the mall.
-And when I first read it as a 20-something investor, I embraced the simple notion of acquiring the familiar.
+Even though Lynch has said that he didn't mean that exactly, "buy what you know" is an incomplete guide to beating the market.
+It suggests that some of your best investing ideas will come from snapping up shares of companies behind your favorite products, or by trolling the mall.
+And when I first read it as a twentysomething investor, I embraced the simple notion of acquiring the familiar.

-The problem is that "buying what you know" is just the first step to beating the market.
-Once you take it up a notch -- going from One Up on Wall Street to what I will call Two Up on Wall Street -- you will realize that the second logical step is even more important.
+"Buying what you know" is just the first step to beating the market.
+Once you take it up a notch -- going from One Up on Wall Street to what I will call Two Up on Wall Street -- you'll realize that the second logical step is even more important.

 Buy what they don't know.